A B E A C O N O F H O P E I N T H E G R E A T E S T T I M E O F N E E D,

 Despite the late hour, tattooed digits started its routine for the beginning of her shift.
 A skim over a blend of polyester and wool.
 Each dark navy dyed thread compromising her uniform felt like a false persona; one she tucked neatly in place.
 Protesting in a creaky and old, throaty groan, her duty belt argued as slung it over her head and clipped it around her waist.
 Sliding down slightly, the weighted pouches rested just a half-inch below her real leather belt, all necessary tool of her trade.

 It was a grounding routine to any officer sitting on those locker room benches.
-Donning worn out and heavily used duty gear that gave everything from a comforting feeling to a false sense of protection.
-Over time, putting on her uniform became a flick of a switch.
-A woman who was on average, observant, quiet, and vulnerable,morphed into a vibrant creature of the night.
+Donning worn out and heavily used duty gear that gave everything from a comforting feeling to a farce.
+To Zoey it was simply a flick of a switch.
+From that average, observant, quiet, and vulnerable creature to the morphed vibrant beacon in the night.
 In uniform, she was capable and armed with a quick wit and a sharp tongue.

 Small keeper bands clicked into place lifting the belt once more.